 Freshwater Champions Aotearoa New Zealand celebrates individuals and communities who are helping to restore and protect the health of our freshwater.

-Stay tuned to this webpage, follow #freshwaterchampions on Cawthron’s social media accounts or sign up to our newsletter to remain up-to-date on information about this event.
+Stay tuned to this webpage, follow Cawthron’s social media accounts or sign up to our newsletter to remain up-to-date on information about Freshwater Champions.

 Criteria for assessing Freshwater Champions nominations